AstroPlant/astroplant-backend/docker/README.md

-You might also want to look at [astroplant-kit](https://github.com/AstroPlant/astroplant-kit) and [astroplant-simulation](https://github.com/AstroPlant/astroplant-simulation) to connect a (virtual) kit to this back-end.
+You might also want to look at [astroplant-kit](https://github.com/AstroPlant/astroplant-kit) and [astroplant-simulation](https://github.com/AstroPlant/astroplant-simulation) to connect a (virtual) kit to this backend.